The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: The -theory fundamental class

 \begin{lemma} The composite \eqref{e14} is equal to the composite

 where $\alpha$ is the assembly map for the functor $\Xi$. \end{lemma}

 We defer the proof for a moment.
-Now we observe that $\Xi$, $\bQ_\STop$, and $\Sig$ all have PL analogs; we write $\Xi'$ for the PL analog of $\Xi$.
-To complete the proof of Theorem \ref{t3}(iii) it suffices to show that the following diagram commutes.
+Next we observe that everything we have said about topological manifolds and STop is also valid for PL manifolds and SPL.
+We write $\Xi'$ for the PL analog of $\Xi$.
+Now consider the following diagram.

-The left-hand squares commute by the naturality of the assembly map, and the right-hand squares commute by the definition of the maps $\Sig$.
+The squares commute up to homotopy by the naturality of the assembly map, and the triangles commute by the definition of the maps $\Sig$.
+The upper left-hand vertical map takes $[M]_\mathrm{PL}$ to $[M]_\STop$, and (by Lemma \ref{l3}) the upper composite takes $[M]_\STop$ to the fundamental class constructed by Ranicki.
+The lower left-hand vertical map takes $[M]_\mathrm{PL}$ to $[M]_\ip$, and the lower composite takes $[M]_\STop$ to the fundamental class given by Definition \ref{def.xipxl}(ii).

 \begin{proof}[Proof of Lemma \ref{l3}] It suffices to show that the diagram